Updated June 10, 2020

 Museums, galleries, and cultural organizations across the province are currently dealing with a host of challenges stemming from the COVID-19 outbreak.
 In partnership with Greater Vancouver Professional Theatre Alliance, and BC Alliance for Arts + Culture, the BCMA is working to help quantify the impact that COVID-19 is having on the province’s arts, culture, and heritage sector through an impact survey (found here).
 This post explores best practices, innovative ideas, and administrative support for cultural organizations as they cope with prolonged closures, remote work and reopening.

 The Government of BC has announced that museums will be able to reopen in mid-May as part of the Province’s Restart Plan.
+The BCMA has compiled a guide, which has then been reviewed by the Government of British Columbia, to assist museums, galleries, culture centres, and heritage organizations in preparing their sites to be reopened to staff, volunteers, and the public.

 - The International Council of Museums have listed reopening considerations and recommendations that can be found here